Peoria author pens a popular memoir

 PEORIA — George Ann Danehower, 81, is living proof that it’s never too late to do that thing you always wanted to do.

-Danehower still has the lilting accent she acquired while growing up in the Mississippi Delta town of Mandalay, Arkansas.
+Danehower still has the lilting accent she acquired while growing up in the Mississippi Delta town of Mandalay, Ark.
 “Fields of White Gold” is a compilation of recollections spanning the 1930s through the 1950s.
-While the book is a memoir, the stories transcends Danehower’s own personal history, painting a nostalgic picture of a world that no longer exists.
+While the book is a memoir, the stories transcend Danehower’s own personal history, painting a nostalgic picture of a world that no longer exists.

 “I’ve found it interesting that the book reaches so many different people,” said Danehower.
 “My publisher told me that he doesn’t publish biographies. ...
 He wanted to see if it touches people and reminds them of something in their lives.”